CheapeOne/alttpr-tracker/README.md

 Development:

 Added build step to minify code and migrate to typescript.
 Redeveloped to use [deno](https://deno.com/) and [vite](https://vitejs.dev/).
+See `deno.json` for local dev, build, and deploy scripts.

 The following is the original readme.